Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Missing proofs and lemmas of section

 \subsubsection{Oracle Algorithm}

-\textbf{Remark:} Given any point from $\Delta$ uniformly at random, under the assumption of solving exactly the equations to compute $x_{1}',...,x_{n}'$ and infinite precision the probability that the oracle above returns mixed is zero.
+\textbf{Remark:} Given any point from $\Delta$ uniformly at random, under the assumption of solving exactly the equations to compute $x_{1},\dots,x_{n}$ to arbitrary high precision the probability that the oracle above returns mixed is zero.